 Mark Sweetman will move up two weight classes to take on Ryan Macmillan for the British Boxing Union’s light-heavyweight championship at the Crunch Time show, which will take place on Saturday, March 25 at Robin Hood Camp in Rhyl.

 The 31-year-old has big plans for the future after turning to boxing following the death of his father Malcolm, and tuned up for the contest with a comfortable triumph over Isaac Gibbs.

-Speaking to Martin Williams, Sweetman said: “When my old man died I needed to do something to control my energy because I became hot-headed, I felt so low.
+Martin Williams, Sweetman said: “When my old man died I needed to do something to control my energy because I became hot-headed, I felt so low.

 “I’d never boxed before, even though I have uncles who did it professionally, but took to it straight away.

 “I joined Craig Winter’s gym in Denbigh, and then came over to train with Azi at Paradox and have never looked back.”

 The former Rhyl High School pupil has been training with Mixed Martial Arts sensation Azi Thomas in Colwyn Bay, and there is plenty of interest throughout the region in the fight following a bitter war-of-words on social media.